Skip to main content

 • some

-(some fn list)
+(some fn . lists)

-It stops and returns true when fn returns true for a value.
+It stops and returns true when fn returns true.
+If none of the values give true,

+some will return false.
 Analogous to Python any(map(fn, list)).

 • sort